sonic-net/SONiC/doc/voq/voq_hld.md

 Please refer to the [schema](https://github.com/Azure/sonic-swss/blob/master/doc/swss-schema.md) document for details on value annotations.

 ## 2.3 VOQ DB
 This is a **new** database which resides in global redis server accessible by all devices.
 This database is similar to Application DB.
 The OrchAgent in all the devices will write their local NEIGH_TABLE and INTF_TABLE to global VOQ_DB with hardware identifier's.
-The OrchAgent also reads the NEIGH_TABLE and INTF_TABLE of all devices with hardware information such as encap index, rif id.
+The OrchAgent also reads the NEIGH_TABLE and INTF_TABLE, PORTCHANNEL, PORTCHANNEL_MEMBER of all devices with hardware information such as encap index, rif id.

 ### 2.3.1 VOQ System Data
 A table for VOQ system parameters.
 This will be populated by a control card or other system level management mechanism.